Stuttgart Accelerator Program: fintogether

 Week 5

-Max shared his journey with Hyre Talent, the key milestones and most importantly what he learned along the way that may be relevant for other founders.
-Especially on the topic of funding rounds with crowd funding, first business angels from approach to negotiations and a VC round as well as finding and hiring employees, there were many questions and answers.
+Max talked about his journey with Hyre Talent, the most important milestones and, above all, what he has learned along the way that may also be relevant for other founders.
+There were many questions and answers, especially on the topic of financing rounds with crowd funding, first business angels from approach to negotiations and a VC round, as well as on the topic of finding and hiring employees.

 Regulatory Foundations for Start-ups: Kristian Borkert, JURIBO

 In the workshop with Kristian Borkert, lawyer at Juribo, the start-ups learned about the most important regulations for start-ups and where they can affect them.
-Especially as a fintech start-up, there is an incredible amount of regulations to consider.
-This is shown by the amount of instances alone that oversee all of this.
+As a fintech start-up in particular, there are an incredible number of regulations that need to be observed.
+This is shown by the sheer number of bodies that monitor all of this.
 These include banks and financial service providers (EBA, Bafin, IHK), but also payment service providers (EBA, Bafin) and insurance service providers (EIOPA, Bafin, IHK).
-Many fintech startups require a banking license for their business model.
-However, getting one is not as easy as it seems at first glance.
+Many fintech start-ups require a banking license for their business model.
+However, obtaining one is not as easy as it seems at first glance.

-If the business model can be implemented without a banking license, it's great.
-If not, you should think about how you can design the conditions to avoid your own license.
+If the business model can be implemented without a banking license, that's great.
+If not, you should think about how you can structure the conditions to avoid having your own license.

 Kristina Borkert, JURIBO

-In order to acquire such a banking license, one must meet several requirements, such as several years of professional experience, high free capital, dealing with the issues of money laundering, compliance and the Bafin.
-An alternative to start your own business quickly is "banking as a service" or to get started as an IT consultant.
-Service providers such as Solarisbank provide support here and offer companies the opportunity to run their business via their license.
-For starters, it's always easier to build on an existing license rather than apply for your own.
-If you are in this field, read up well and get advice so that you can successfully enter the business world with your startup.
+In order to obtain such a banking license, you have to meet several requirements, such as several years of professional experience, high free capital, dealing with the issues of money laundering, compliance and the Bafin.
+An alternative way to start your own business quickly is "banking as a service" or as an IT consultant.
+Service providers such as Solarisbank provide support here and offer companies the opportunity to run their business under their license.
+In the beginning, it is always easier to build on an existing license instead of applying for your own.
+If you are in this field, read up on it and get advice so that you can successfully enter the business world with your start-up.

 Week 4